Thanus-MR/artlib/README.md

 {
     "runeape_config"   :
     {
-        "Height"     : /*Height of images in the gallery*/, "HardBlank"  : /*HardBlank images in the gallery*/, "Shrink"     : /*Shrink level of images in the gallery, possible values are 0, 1, 2.
-If you use 0 then the gallery support untouched style onle, 2 is for both untouched and Kerning style, 3 for all untouched, Kerning, smushed style*/ },
+        "Height"     : "Height of images in the gallery in uint", "HardBlank"  : "HardBlank images in the gallery in uint", "Shrink"     : "Shrink level of images in the gallery, possible values are 0, 1.
+If you use 0 then the gallery support untouched style only, 2 is for both untouched and Kerning style" },

     "runeape_image"   :
     {
-        /*

         "imagename" :
         [
-            image
+            "image"
         ]
-        */
     }
 }
 ~~~~~